-InfluxDB is an open-source time series database (TSDB), written in Go and optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.
+InfluxDB is an open source time-series database (TSDB), written in Go and optimised for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.

-In this blog post, we are going to install InfluxDB and create an InfluxDB database in order to store data coming from MQTT through Node-RED
+In this blog post, you will learn how to install InfluxDB and create an InfluxDB database in order to store data coming from MQTT through Node-RED.

 What is InfluxDB used of?

-InfluxDB is a time series platform that empowers developers to build IoT, analytics and monitoring software.
+InfluxDB is a time series platform that enables developers to build IoT, analytics and monitoring software.

-It is purpose-built to handle the massive volumes and countless sources of time-stamped data produced by sensors, applications and infrastructure.
+It is designed to handle the massive volumes and countless sources of time-stamped data produced by sensors, applications and infrastructure.

 What is MQTT?

-Now we know a little bit more about the tools that we are going to use, we are going to install InfluxDB on our Raspberry PLC.
+Now that you know a little bit more about the tools that you are going to use, you are going to install InfluxDB on your Raspberry Pi industrial PLC.

 1. First of all, update the aptitude package: